marcus-crane/utf9k/content/_index.md

 A lot of things are being moved around at the moment but you can still read my content

+If you're wondering where to find me about the web, check my [about](/about) page

 Blog posts live [here](/blog) and I've started uploading various notes [here](/notes)

 The notes are a bit of a mess though so don't expect to gain too much from them